-Each night in Seattle, 700–1,000 young people have no safe place to sleep.
-That's thousands of homeless children and young adults each year, trying to survive on our streets.
-YouthCare serves these homeless young people through street outreach, housing, and education and employment programs — working day and night to get them off the streets and preparing for life.
+Each night in Seattle, nearly 1,000 young people are homeless.
+YouthCare serves these youth through street outreach, housing, and education and employment programs — working day and night to get them off the streets and preparing for life.

 Finding employment or attending school is hard when your first concern is where you’ll sleep tonight.
 Our housing options provide youth with a safe space to plan their next step while simultaneously receiving case management and counseling.
 We offer short-term emergency shelter for those on the streets, as well as transitional housing programs for youth 15-23.
 Finally, youth can “graduate” into our independent housing, learning how to budget and pay bills, while continuing with a case manager.
 All of our long-term housing requires that youth work towards education and employment goals.